electron/electron/docs/api/app.md

 ### `app.isInApplicationsFolder()` _macOS_

-Returns `Boolean` - Whether the application is currently running from the systems Application folder.
+Returns `boolean` - Whether the application is currently running from the systems Application folder.
 Use in combination with `app.moveToApplicationsFolder()`

 ### `app.moveToApplicationsFolder()` _macOS_

-Returns `Boolean` - Whether the move was successful.
+Returns `boolean` - Whether the move was successful.
 Please note that if the move is successful your application will quit and relaunch.

 No confirmation dialog will be presented by default, if you wish to allow